Course overview

 Caring for People with Acute and Long-term Conditions and Co-morbidities

-The apprentice develops their knowledge and understanding of acute and long-term conditions across the health and social care sector.
-They also explore the impact of co-morbidities on patient experience and outcomes.
-A biopsychosocial approach to the module ensures apprentices consider the whole patient with consideration for assessment and safe management of all service users, across all health and social care settings.
+You develop your knowledge and understanding of acute and long-term conditions across the health and social care sector.
+You explore the impact of co-morbidities on patient experience and outcomes.
+A biopsychosocial approach ensures you look at the whole patient with consideration for assessment and safe management of all service users, across all health and social care settings.

 Developing Public Health in Practice for Nursing Associates